Glenn Black

 Lauchlann Glenn Black (died 12 January 2024) was a literature scholar.
-He was Tutor in English Literature and Senior Subject Tutor at Oriel College, Oxford.
+He was the first fellow and tutor in English Literatureat Oriel College, Oxford.
 He taught the main period papers (1500-1832).
 Black held a master's degree, (M.A.) and a doctorate (D.Phil.), taking his Bachelor's (B.A.) in Cape Town.
 He was Junior Proctor 1985–1986, Chairman of the General Board 1996–1999, Pro-Vice-Chancellor (Academic) 2000-2002 and a former Rhodes Scholar at Oxford University.
+After retiring in 2010, Black continued serving as Senior Tutor at Oriel College until 2012.
 His research interests lay in Renaissance poetry and rhetoric and manuscript circulation.